-When Denise arrived that day at the house of Yvonne Vertel, it was Yvonne who opened the door herself, and led her guest, not without a certain air of mystery, into the salon.
+When Denise arrived that day at the house of Yvonne Vertel, it was Yvonne herself who opened the door, and led her guest, not without a certain air of mystery, into the salon.

 Presented thus, Bettoneau rose from an armchair.
-He was of a good height, and elegant, though shabby.
+He was of a good height; his appearance elegant, though shabby.
 His long blond hair was correctly parted in the center.
-His face had a fresh complexion, his eyes were lively, his beard luxuriant and falling to the middle of his broad chest.
-Overall, he was noble and courteous in manner.
+His face had a fresh complexion; the eyes were lively; the beard luxuriant and falling to the middle of his broad chest.
+Overall, he was noble and courteous of manner.

-Without hesitation he accepted the mission the two young women explained to him in ample detail, speaking either in succession or at once.
-Having a good understanding, he took his leave, and pledged to attach his steps from the very next morning, to those of M. Gaston Cartier.
+Without hesitation he accepted the mission, that the two young women explained in ample detail, speaking either in succession or at once.
+Then, grasping all, he took his leave, and pledged to attach his steps from the very next morning to those of M. Gaston Cartier.

 “I believe I could not have found anyone better,” said Yvonne, when she was alone with her friend.

 “Oh, thank you again!
-He is the perfect man.
+He’s the perfect man.
 My God…my God…I wish I knew already!
-And for that, I’m so afraid.
-I will be so unhappy when I know beyond doubt.”
+But I’m so afraid!
+I’ll be so unhappy when I know beyond doubt.”